farshid-Jahanmanesh/DynamicallyAttachEf/README.md

 you must Put the class in the same assembly of Entities and config

 Entities class must have an attribute in the name of DbSetAttach

+for getting data from your Dbset You Can override set method in Your Context class and use it.